aminrj/aminrj.github.io/_posts/2026-01-26-LLM-engineering-building-a-procurements-analyst-ai.md

 That never works.
 So I built this one-file MVP to show the opposite: treat the LLM like **software** from day one.
 Schemas.
 Validation.
 Retries.
 The boring stuff that prevents 3 AM debugging sessions.

-Here, I build a simple, one-file procurement "AI analyst" to demonstrate these patterns.
-And it actually works.

-MVP output analyzing procurements with local LLM
-Why?

-I wanted something different: a real application with real constraints, where the model has to behave like a component in a software system — not a chatbot.

-What?

-So I built a single-file MVP: a procurement intelligence assistant that:
+It's a procurement intelligence assistant that:

-Filters tenders for relevance (cybersecurity / AI / software) Rates the opportunity (fit, win probability, effort, risks) Generates structured bid content (executive summary, approach, value prop, timeline) All of it runs locally through LM Studio using an OpenAI-compatible API.
+- Filters tenders for relevance (cybersecurity / AI / software)
+- Rates the opportunity (fit, win probability, effort, risks)
+- Generates structured bid content (executive summary, approach, value prop, timeline)

-And the most important part: the model is forced to return structured JSON validated with Pydantic, so downstream code stays clean and predictable.
+All of it runs locally through LM Studio using an OpenAI-compatible API.
+The model is forced to return structured JSON validated with Pydantic, so downstream code stays clean and predictable.

-This article documents the approach, the architecture, and the LLM engineering patterns that made it reliable enough to be useful.

-This project is fully available on my Github.
-Make sur to checkout the tag (v0.1-article-procurement-mvp) for this one-file simplified version.
+This project is fully available on my GitHub.
+Make sure to check out the tag `v0.1-article-procurement-mvp` for this one-file simplified version.

 GitHub - aminrj/procurement-ai

 Contribute to aminrj/procurement-ai development by creating an account on GitHub.

-Why I started here (and why procurement is a great sandbox)
+## Why I started here (and why procurement is a great sandbox)

-What is a procurement tender ?
+### What is a procurement tender?

 A procurement tender is a document where an organization (public or private) asks companies to offer a price and plan to do a job or provide a service.
 The organization then compares the offers and chooses the best one.

 Procurement tenders are an underrated playground for applied LLM engineering:

-Inputs are messy: long descriptions, vague requirements, inconsistent formatting Outputs have business impact: go/no-go decisions, prioritization, drafting bids Constraints are strict: you need repeatable scoring and consistent structure There’s a natural workflow: filter → evaluate → generate And from a learning perspective, it forces you to handle the real problems of LLM apps:
+- Inputs are messy: long descriptions, vague requirements, inconsistent formatting
+- Outputs have business impact: go/no-go decisions, prioritization, drafting bids
+- Constraints are strict: you need repeatable scoring and consistent structure
+- There's a natural workflow: filter → evaluate → generate

+And from a learning perspective, it forces you to handle the real problems of LLM apps:

-structured outputs
+- structured outputs
-retries
+- retries
-temperature control
+- temperature control
-orchestration
+- orchestration
-guardrails & branching logic
+- guardrails & branching logic
-The MVP in one sentence
+### The MVP in one sentence

 A sequential, multi-agent pipeline that turns a tender into a validated decision and draft bid content, with structured JSON enforced via Pydantic.

-The core design choice: treat the LLM like software, not a chatbot
+### The core design choice: treat the LLM like software

 If you’re new to LLM engineering, here’s the first trap: